Azure-Samples/openai-end-to-end-basic/README.md

      -p baseName=$BASE_NAME
    ```

-1. Assign your account the `Cognitive Services OpenAI Contributor` role on the Azure OpenAI instance.
+1. Assign your account the `Cognitive Services OpenAI User` role on the Azure OpenAI instance.
 This is required to interact with the Azure OpenAI Service via the Machine Learning Workspace.

 ### 2. Create, test, and deploy a Prompt flow